 Viruses and parasites

 - Viruses are responsible for some liver diseases, like Hepatitis

 - Parasites and viruses can infect the liver, causing inflammation that impairs the functioning of the liver.

-- The viruses that cause liver damage can be spread through blood or semen, contaminated food or water, or close contact with a person who is infected.
+- The viruses that cause liver damage can be spread through blood or semen, contaminated food or water, or close contact with an infected person.

 Drugs and Alcohol